CaptainDario/DaKanji-Desktop/README.md

 # Important!

-Because I reimplmented DaKanji in dart and flutter this repository will not be updated anymore.
+I reimplmented DaKanji in dart and flutter therefore this repository will not be updated anymore.
-All new releases for DaKanji will be published [here](https://github.com/CaptainDario/DaKanji-Mobile).
+All new releases for DaKanji will be published [in this repo](https://github.com/CaptainDario/DaKanji) which merges the desktop and the mobile version.

 # DaKanji-Desktop
 <img src="./media/banner.png" style="display:block;margin-left:auto;margin-right:auto;" width="40%"/>